This article discusses seventeen of the most common misleading food labels used by the marketing departments of food manufacturers.

 (hint: The sugar-free cookie is the one on the right with more calories.
 I also noticed its Calories from Fat number is wrong.
 It should be 90, not zero.)

-Food makers can call their products sugar-free even if they use sugar alcohols, most of which end in -ol:
+So food & supplement makers can call their products sugar-free even if they use sugar alcohols, most of which end in -ol:

 - xylitol, etc.